Voyz/ibeam/TWO_FA_README.md

 export IBEAM_TOTP_SECRET=YOUR_TOTP_SECRET  # Your TOTP secret key (base32 encoded)
 ```

+### Availability Notice

+TOTP-based two-factor authentication may not be available to all IBKR users.
+While IBKR documentation doesn't explicitly state limitations, some users may only have access to SMS-based 2FA.
+If you're unable to set up TOTP authentication in your IBKR account settings, please contact IBKR customer support for assistance.

 ### Features of TOTP Handler

 - Fully automated TOTP code generation